-- 1 QS World Rankings by Subject 2020 - 2 Available online in 2022, subject to standard regulatory approval. - 3 See confirmed dates online www.auckland.ac.nz/becomeateacher - 4 Note: To teach at secondary school level you will need to have taken, as part of your undergraduate degree, sufficient courses in a subject taught in New Zealand secondary schools.
-(For example, if you want to become a Science teacher, you will need to have included sufficient courses in Science subjects as part of your undergraduate degree.) - 5 This programme will be offered in 2022, subject to standard regulatory approval.
+- 1 QS World Rankings by Subject 2021 (29th in the world) - 2 See confirmed dates online auckland.ac.nz/becomeateacher - 3 Note: To teach at secondary school level you will need to have taken, as part of your undergraduate degree, sufficient courses in a subject taught in New Zealand secondary schools.
+(For example, if you want to become a Science teacher, you will need to have included sufficient courses in Science subjects in your undergraduate degree.) - 4 You would need to attend practicum placements in Northland or within the Auckland Regional Boundary.
+For more information see auckland.ac.nz/becomeateacher